 • Bring a gift when visiting someone's home

 • Share cigarettes

 • Dress smartly

-• Don’t interpret stares or even pointing as rudeness, it is just curiosity
+• Don't interpret stares or even pointing as rudeness - it is just a sign of curiosity

-• Relax and have a good time, revel in the difference
+• Relax and have a good time - enjoy the cultural differences!

 Beijing Capital International Airport (IATA: PEK) is the main international airport serving Beijing.
-It is located 32 km (20 min) northeast of Beijing's city center.
+It is located 32 km (20 minutes) northeast of Beijing's city centre.
 Beijing Capital International Airport is the main hub for Air China, the flag carrier of the People's Republic of China, which flies to around 120 destinations from Beijing.